zaikio/zai-docs/docs/guide/oauth/redirect-flow.md

 # The Redirect Flow

 Connect Print supports the web application flow based on the standard [authorization code grant type](https://tools.ietf.org/html/rfc6749#section-4.1).
 In order to use this flow you need to create an App (which can be either public or private) in the Directory.
-Please see [Introduction](doc:oauth-single-sign-on-with-the-redirect-flow) for further details on how to create Apps.

 After your App has been created you can use this flow to identify users that visit your App.